$H_2$-Optimal Estimation of Linear Delayed and PDE Systems: Introduction

-Early-lumping~\cite{mechhoud2014estimation, balas1978active, felici2014dynamic} entails the reduction of the PDE to a state-space ODE through Galerkin projection, spatial discretization or modal decomposition.
-Late-lumping~\cite{schmidt2016reduced,benner2018numerical,moghadam2013boundary}, by contrast, formulates synthesis conditions using the distributed state but then enforces those conditions on a finite number of test functions.
-In both cases, neither the stability nor performance of the estimator can be proven unless the truncation error can be bounded through some auxiliary, ad-hoc process.

 Recently, efforts have been made to synthesize observers for PDE systems without lumping through the use of a more convenient state-space representation of PDEs.
 This method integrates the PDE evolution equation with the boundary conditions by defining the state as the highest spatial derivative of the distributed state and parameterizing the evolution of this state by means of integral operators with polynomial kernels.
-This method has the advantage that integration operators form an algebra of bounded linear operators, which can be represented using matrices and optimized using LMIs.
-The representation of a PDE using such operators is referred to as a Partial Integral Equation (PIE), and methods for the construction of PIE representations of a broad class of PDEs are well-established~\cite{peet2021partial,shivakumarGPDE,jagt_2022CDC,peet2021representation}.
+This method has the advantage that such operators form an algebra, which can be represented using matrices and optimized using LMIs.
+The representation of a PDE using such operators is referred to as a Partial Integral Equation (PIE), and methods for the construction of PIE representations of a broad class of PDEs are well-established~\cite{peet2021partial,shivakumarGPDE, peet2021representation}.

-Observer designs for PDE systems that admit a PIE representation have previously been presented in~\cite{das_cdc2019,jagt2024h} and for time-delay systems in~\cite{wu2023h}.
-These results parameterize the observer dynamics using PIEs and pose conditions for stability and performance bounds as the solution of a convex optimization problem expressed in terms of Partial Integral (PI) operator variables and linear operator inequalities (LPIs), which can be enforced using recently developed Matlab toolboxes such as~\cite{manual}.
-These results use a generalization of the KYP lemma to partial integral equations to ensure stability and bound the $L_2$-gain of a tracking error to disturbances such as sensor noise.
-The problem with such approaches, however, is that disturbances such as sensor noise are not typically characterized in terms of energy, but rather in terms of frequency content and power spectral density -- such as is the case for the well-known Kalman filtering problem.
+Observer designs which minimize an $L_2$-gain bound for PDE systems that admit a PIE representation have previously been presented in~\cite{das_cdc2019,jagt2024h} and for time-delay systems in~\cite{wu2023h}.
+The problem with minimization of $L_2$-gain, however, is that disturbances such as sensor noise are not typically characterized in terms of energy, but rather in terms of frequency content and power spectral density -- implying that the $H_2$ norm is a more suitable performance metric in the design of observers (e.g., LQG and Kalman filters).